Camp FSCG: OFK Titograd stadium

 Another team from Podgorica - OFK Titograd have their own facilities in Camp FSCG, at area of 9,000 sq meters.
-Previously, home of FK Mladost was Stadion Cvijetni Brijeg, but at 2008 on that location was built elementary school.
-So, FK Mladost moved to Stari Aerodrom training center, where they own an administrative-technical building and stadium whose capacity is 1,250 seats.
-In 2019, on the stadium are installed floodlights.
+Previously, the home of OFK Titograd was Stadion Cvijetni Brijeg, but at 2008 on that location was built elementary school.
+So, OFK Titograd moved to Stari Aerodrom training center, where they own an administrative-technical building and a stadium whose capacity is 1,250 seats.
+Floodlights were installed the year 2019.